vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 AND NOT content_metadata ? 'genre';
 ```

-The TypeScript and Rust variants could now safely be encoded to not support "nullable" values.
+The TypeScript and Rust variants could now safely be modified to no longer support "nullable" values.

 ### Drawbacks